barnardb/tinyplate/README.md

 // """
 ```

+Wow, that was easy!

-Oh, you forgot to use the timestamp.
+Oh, you forgot to use the timestamp though.
 Well, let's have another go at the first line of the release announcement:

 ```scala
 tinyplate.Template("<h1>{{metadata.timestamp}} {{metadata.title}}</h1>")(model)